Born in Ħamrun, (Malta) Calleja

 The ScreenPlays Series

-two volumes of the Screenplays Series - SKART and 3 SILTIET
+three volumes of the Screenplays Series - SKART, 3 SILTIET